 Even all the enemies are unchanged from Valve’s classic game, which I can understand.
 I mean, replacing all the enemies with mafia goons or killer suits from past games would look even more tonally inconsistent than the mod already does.
 Maybe for a custom campaign, perhaps?

-It’s got all the essentials to make it work: bullet time, some of Max’s iconic arsenal, even lines from the game.
+It’s got all the essentials of Max Payne: bullet time, some of Max’s iconic arsenal, even lines from the game.
 But it doesn’t end there. suXin added bonus modes from the Max Payne games, like a Black Mesa Minute mode based on New York Minute from the first game, and a score attack mode like in Max Payne 3.
 That and the existing game is good enough to make it fun to play through.

 But it doesn’t end there.
 Wanted to play the game more like SUPERHOT where time moves when you move?
 Wanted to play through the game but only shooting can make Max move?
-There’s a lot of bonus game modes in the game that while don’t completely fit with the theme of Max Payne, that they give endless replay value beyond playing through the Half-Life campaign once through.
+There’s a lot of bonus game modes in the game that while don’t completely fit with the theme of Max Payne or even Half-Life, that they give endless replay value beyond playing through the Half-Life campaign once through.

 They didn’t have to do that, really.
 Just having Max and bullet time would’ve been nice for me.
 But going the extra mile like this gives the mod a unique flavor despite being a “what if X was in Y” crossover mod on the surface.
 Even small touches like letting CD/MP3 music play through level transitions and having Max Payne 3-styled subtitles for everything are nice quality-of-life features that I wish all Half-Life mods had.